hiking at washoe lake state park nevada

 Washoe Lake State Park Campgrounds

-Get the most out of a visit to Washoe Lake State Park by staying on-site, ensuring easy access to the amenities and getting those early bites on the lake.
-The park has a total of 45 campsites across two campgrounds, and each comes with a table, grill, and fire ring.
+Visitors can get the most out of a visit to Washoe Lake State Park by staying on-site (ensuring easy access to those early bites on the lake).
+The park has a total of 49 campsites, each with a table, grill, and fire ring.
 Some campsites include shade structures, and several can welcome RVs up to 45 feet long.
-Two comfort stations (one with shower) are available as well.
+Two comfort stations (one with a shower) are available as well.
 Campground A has water and utility hookups at all of its sites, while Campground B is open seasonally and without utilities.
-Reservations for campsites can be made in advance but aren’t required.
+Campsite reservations can be made in advance but aren’t required.

 Hours: